 - 1. Demonstrate that it had a physical limitation on its available capacity that restricted its output to the energy market during a price limit event; and - 2.
-Calculate the value of the opportunity cost had the generator chosen the more profitable alternative opportunity, as per the approach in section 7.2.2.
+Calculate the value of the opportunity cost had the generator chosen the more profitable alternative opportunity, as per the approach in section 8.2.2.

-An eligible participant does not have any opportunity costs if it does not have any technical or commercial limitations that might apply during an administered price period.
+A claimant does not have any opportunity costs if it does not have any technical or commercial limitations that might apply during a price limit event.